 With seemingly endless possibilities, choosing where to live in Japan can be a real challenge.

-The obvious city choices that may stand out to you might be bustling places like Kobe, Tokyo, or Osaka.
+The obvious city choices that may stand out to you might be bustling places like

 These three cities have the most job opportunities for expats in Japan.
-But the cost of living is also the among the highest.

-They are the top choices for expats in Japan, especially for those who just move here during the first few years.
+But the cost of living is also among the highest.
+They are the top choices for expats in Japan, especially for those who have just moved here during the first few years.

 In addition to these places, I will briefly introduce a few other prefectures for your consideration.

 Situated in the northernmost part of Japan, Hokkaido, with its capital city, Sapporo, is the nation’s largest prefecture, renowned for its heavy snowfall.
-This region is also the ancestral home to the Ainu, Japan’s indigenous community.
+This region is also the ancestral home of the Ainu, Japan’s indigenous community.

 Hokkaido, or the snow country, attracts tourists every year who come for the natural beauty and amazing food.
-It’s famous for its dairy products thanks to its abundant amount of cattle farms and has a prevalent horse-riding culture.
+It’s famous for its dairy products thanks to its abundant cattle farms and has a prevalent horse-riding culture.

 The roads here are wider than anywhere else in Japan, and the local cuisine, particularly the seafood, is a culinary delight famous throughout the country.
 If you like snow, snowboarding, and the outdoors, then this could definitely be the destination for you.